Charles Nelson Pogue

-Charles Nelson Pogue (15 September 1897 – 1985) was a Canadian mechanic and inventor who in the 1930s filed a series of US patents for a miracle carburetor (sometimes called the Winnipeg carburetor) that would enable a car to attain 200 mpgus; it was described as a vaporising carburetor or sometimes a catalytic carburetor.
-But the 1936 (or 1932?) announcement was not followed by any verifiable tests or demonstrations.
+Charles Nelson Pogue (15 September 1897 – 1985) was a Canadian mechanic and inventor who in the 1930s filed a series of US patents for a miracle carburetor (sometimes called the Winnipeg carburetor) that would allegedly enable a car to attain 200 mpgus; it was described as a vaporising carburetor or sometimes a catalytic carburetor.
+But the 1936 (possibly 1932) announcement was not followed by any verifiable tests or demonstrations.